Belal-2000/ip-info/README.md

 - if they are different this mean the data is for the ip of the machine that sent the request

 - The IpData opject is JsonSerializable ..
-Find more at (THE PHP DOCS)[https://www.php.net/manual/en/jsonserializable.jsonserialize.php].
+Find more at [THE PHP DOCS](https://www.php.net/manual/en/jsonserializable.jsonserialize.php).